 2. Nurse Practitioner

 Nurse Practitioners (NPs) are also advanced practice nurses who offer direct patient care throughout their lifespan, from newborns to the elderly.
-Nurse Practitioners perform comprehensive physical examinations, diagnose and treat various medical conditions, order and interpret laboratory or diagnostic testing, and teach patients about living a healthy lifestyle.
+NPs perform comprehensive physical examinations, diagnose and treat various medical conditions, order and interpret laboratory or diagnostic testing, and teach patients about living a healthy lifestyle.
 In all states, Nurse Practitioners also have the right to prescribe medications and controlled substances, while half of the nation also allows NPs to practice independently.
-Nurse Practitioners are often found in clinics, private physician practices, hospitals, health centers, college campuses, and government agencies.
+These nurses are often found in clinics, private physician practices, hospitals, health centers, college campuses, and government agencies.

-To become Nurse Practitioners, individuals need to possess a valid RN license and at least a Master of Science in Nursing (MSN) degree.
+To qualify for this top nursing career, individuals need to possess a valid RN license and at least a Master of Science in Nursing (MSN) degree.
 Although this requires between six to eight years in school, graduates are welcomed into a high-demand nursing career with an excellent job outlook.
-In addition, NPs earn an impressive average full-time salary of $74,812.
-In 2009, Nurse Practitioner was listed as the fourth best job in the United States by CNNMoney.com
+In addition, the BLS 2020 information reports that these nurses earn an impressive average full-time salary of $118,040.

 3. Nurse Researcher